StevenBlack/vocab/million-dollar-words.md

 ### paroxysm
-A fit or outburst, often of emotion, as in: "The comedian inspired the crowd to paroxysms of laugh- ter."
+A fit or outburst, often of emotion, as in: "The comedian inspired the crowd to paroxysms of laughter."
 Pronounced PAHR-OX-JZM.

 ### parure